 Chillers are typically the most energy-intensive equipment in a data center.
-The MGHPCC therefore uses “free cooling” to minimize the amount of time that its chillers are in use.
+The MGHPCC uses “free cooling” to minimize the amount of time that its chillers are in use.
 When it is cold enough outside we can turn the chillers off and use water from the cooling towers to cool the computer room.
-New England's relatively cool summers, tallow the MGHPCC to leave its chillers off more than 70% of the time.
+New England's relatively cool summers, allow the MGHPCC to leave its chillers off more than 70% of the time.

 Hot aisle containment increases cooling efficiency by reducing the distance between the computers and the cooling units to less than 2 feet.
 It also prevents hot air generated by the computers from mixing with cold air from the cooling units, which further improves efficiency.

 Until recently, it was common to maintain “meat locker” temperatures of 70ºF or below in a data center.
 Today, 80º is the norm for data centers that use modern servers and hot aisle containment to improve cooling efficiency.
 That gives the MGHPCC more days of free cooling, further reducing energy use.

 The operation of every element of the cooling system is continuously monitored and adjusted so that it is delivering just enough cooling to keep each area of the facility within its operating temperature and humidity range.
 In the computer room, the cooling units in the hot aisle containment pods are networked to one another so that they can react within seconds to changes in cooling load.

 Computational fluid dynamics (CFD) models of the air flow within a hot aisle containment pod made it possible for designers to verify the placement of the cooling units and check their performance in various failure scenarios.
 It also helped to identify improvements to the mechanical design and operation of the hot aisle containment pods that reduced susceptibility to air leaks that would otherwise have reduced the efficiency of the cooling system.